anushkumar13/Low-Level-Design/04_Creational_Design_Pattern/05_Singleton_Design_Pattern.md

 new PrinterSpooler();
 ```

+Then:

-* Multiple spoolers get created
+* Many spoolers created
-* Print jobs are scattered
+* Print jobs go here and there
-* The system becomes inconsistent ❌
+* System become inconsistent

-### But with Singleton:
+But with Singleton:

 ```java
 PrinterSpooler.getInstance();
 ```

+Then:

-* Everyone gets the same instance
+* Only one instance used
-* Centralized print job management ✅
+* All jobs handled from one place

-## 🔁 Summary:
+## Summary:

-**Singleton Pattern** = Ensure that only **one object** of a class is ever created, and it is **reused everywhere** in the application.

-It's about **control, consistency, and saving resources**.
+Singleton Pattern = Only one object of class is made and same object used again and again.
+It gives control, saves memory, and works same everywhere.

 ---

-## Real-World Use Cases of Singleton Design Pattern
+## Real World Use Cases I Studied

-### 1. Printer Spooler System (Windows / Linux / macOS)
+### 1. Printer Spooler System

 #### Problem:

-In an office where multiple employees are sending print jobs simultaneously, if each job creates a new Printer Manager object:

-* The print queue becomes chaotic.
+* Many people print at same time
-* Print jobs may print out of order.
-* Multiple objects managing one physical printer can lead to conflicts, paper jams, and disrupted workflow.
+* If every one create new PrinterSpooler object:

+  * Queue get messed
+  * Printer get confused

 #### Solution:

-Use a **Singleton Printer Spooler**:
+* Use Singleton PrinterSpooler

-* Only one object handles all print jobs.
+* Only one object handles all jobs
-* All job requests go through this one instance.
-* It manages the job queue and processes them in order.
+* It manage queue and print one by one
-* This ensures a consistent and efficient print process.

-#### Why Singleton Works Here:
+#### Why Singleton is Good Here:

-* There's only one physical printer resource.
+* One physical printer only
-* The print manager should be globally accessible.
-* Prevents the system from creating multiple conflicting instances.
+* All print jobs go to same object
+* No confusion or conflict

 ---